mahimulislam/FileCompressorUsingHuffmanEncoding/README.md

-# FileCompressorUsingHuffmanEncoding
+# FileCompressorUsingHuffmanEncoding.
-File compression using huffman encoding
+File compression using huffman encoding .
+It will compress text files .